Barbapapa: Around The World

+One Big Happy Family!

 Music

 The first Barbapapa theme's lyrics were written by Harrie Geelen, and the music composed by Joop Stokkermans.

-The Japanese version of the series, as aired on TV Tokyo, features an entirely different theme song from the original series, composed by Chuuji Kinoshita with lyrics by Zenzo Matsuyama.
+The Japanese version of the series, as aired on TV Asahi, features an entirely different theme song from the original series, composed by Chuuji Kinoshita with lyrics by Zenzo Matsuyama.
 The Italian version's song was sung by singer-songwriter Roberto Vecchioni.

 The Spanish kids' group Parchis made a song about the characters of the cartoon, named "Barbapapá".

 An Israeli song named "Barba'aba" (ברבאבא) was written by Yoram Taharlev and performed by Tzipi Shavit in 1978.
 It talks about Barbapapa being shunned by everyone for looking weird until he met Barbamama.
 The song became a kids' classic.

 Comic book

 A comic book version was also created.
 Both cartoons and comics sometimes show concerns about the environment and contain environmental messages.

 Legacy

 The Barbapapa cartoon is popular in many countries worldwide and has been dubbed into a wide variety of languages, including five separate English dubs.
 In the United States, it was syndicated on various networks throughout the 1970s with a dub by Magno Sound and Video in New York.
-The original series continues to air to this day on television in Italy and France, and Barbapapa merchandise is still being produced annually in Japan.
+The original series continues to air to this day on television in France, Italy and El Salvador and Barbapapa merchandise is still produced in France and Japan.

 Google created a doodle celebrating the 45th anniversary of the publishing of Barbapapa on May 19, 2015.
-Also to memorialise Talus Taylor.
+It also served as a tribute to Talus Taylor.

-The song "Ce matin là" by the French electronic music duo Air (from their album Moon Safari) was inspired by the horn sounds on the Barbapapa show, per the band.
+The song 'Ce matin là' by the French electronic music duo Air (from their album Moon Safari) was inspired by the horn sounds on the Barbapapa show, per the band.

+The 1994 song 'It's a Kid's World' by British post-rock/experimental rock trio Disco Inferno also samples the Barbapapa TV show theme.

+The German comedians Bodo Wartke and Marti Fischer released a Tongue twister rap song called Barbaras Rhabarberbar in 2024 which immediately went viral.
+People from all around the world listened and created dance choreographies to it.
+The song mentions the so-called Rhabarberbar-Barbaren, which the title-giving Barbara finds almost as likable as Barbapapa, a nod to the old show that is still well known in Germany.